vain3219/IPC/README.md

 * C++

 ### How to Execute:
+Open two terminals and navigate both to the project directory.
+Once there, run the make commands as seen in the "Special Instructions" section.
+Next, in one terminal run './sender keyfile.txt' and in the other terminal run './receiver'.
+Both programs will then commence execution.

 ### Bonus:

 ### Special Instructions:
+In the respective directory, run "make clean" followed by "make all".
+These commands will remove any object files and executables within the project directory and then create new ones.

 ______________________________________________________________________________________________________________________________
+# DELETE THIS PORTOIN BEFORE SUBMITTING THE PROJECT
 **This assignment has the following goals:**
 1. To solidify your understanding of *IPC principles.*
 2. To develop greater appreciation for the *different IPC mechanisms.*